Snow Removal - Frequently Asked Questions

 How does the City determine the level of snow removal service?

-Why doesn't the City sand the entire road?
+When does the City sand the road?

 Why can't the sand particles be smaller or larger?